nojronatron/nojronatron.github.io/continuing-education/cors-review.md

 This gets a little complicated.
 Check out the [example on MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS#requests_with_credentials) that details what is going on and why.

-## Preflight Requets with Credentials
+## Preflight Requests with Credentials

 Wildcard *not* allowed in 'Access-Control-Allow-Origin' response header.